moneymanagerex/android-money-manager-ex/README.md

 To build the project, the following settings are recommended:

-- version of Android Studio (>= Android Studio Narwhal | 2025.1.1 )
+- current stable version of Android Studio,
 - use embedded JDK (now compatible with JDK17+),
-- use gradle wrapper 8.6.1
+- use gradle wrapper.

 ## Continuous Integration